thenexthub/Codira/docs/Testing.md

-# Testing Swift
+# Testing Codira

-This document describes how we test the Swift compiler, the Swift runtime, and the Swift standard library.
+This document describes how we test the Codira compiler, the Codira runtime, and the Codira standard library.

 ## Testing approaches

-We use multiple approaches to test the Swift toolchain.
+We use multiple approaches to test the Codira toolchain.

 * LLVM lit-based testsuites for the compiler, runtime and the standard library.
 * Unit tests for sub-tools.
-* A selection of open source projects written in Swift.
+* A selection of open source projects written in Codira.

 ## The LLVM lit-based testsuite

-**Purpose**: primary testsuites for the Swift toolchain.
+**Purpose**: primary testsuites for the Codira toolchain.

 **Contents**: Functional and regression tests for all toolchain components.